Accounts

 Reading data from a Solana account involves two steps:

-2. Deserialize the account's data field from raw bytes into the appropriate data structure, which is defined by the program that owns the account
+2. Deserializing the account's data field from raw bytes into the appropriate data structure, as defined by the program that owns the account.

-Every Solana account has a designated program as its owner.
-Only the program that owns an account can change the account's data or deduct its lamports balance.
+Every Solana account has a program designated as its owner.
+The account's owner is the only program that can change the account's data or deduct lamports, as indicated by the program's instructions.

-This field indicates if an account is an executable program.
+This field indicates whether an account is a program account or a data account

-• If false, the account is a data account that stores state.
+• If false: The account is a data account

-Originally, this field tracked when an account would need to pay rent (in lamports) to maintain its data on the network.
+In the past, this field tracked when an account would need to pay rent.
 However, this rent collection mechanism has since been deprecated.

 // Example Token Mint Account